jumblexacm/jumble-bot/README.md

         - Request conditions: `MFA required`
     - Name: `jumble-bot-function-policy`

-2. Create an IAM user group
+2. Create an IAM engineer role
-    - In the Identity and Access Management (IAM) console, click **"User groups"**
+    - In the Identity and Access Management (IAM) console, click **"Roles"**
-    - Click **[Create group]**
+    - Click **[Create role]**
-    - Attach permissions policies
+    - Trusted entity type: `AWS account`
+    - An AWS account: `This account`
-        - `jumble-admin-policy`
+    - Options: `Require MFA`
-        - `jumble-bot-function-policy`
+    - Add permissions: `jumble-bot-function-policy`
-    - User group name: `jumble-engineer-group`
-    - Add users to the group: *[Select your first IAM user from earlier]*
+    - Name: `jumble-engineer-role`

+3. Create an IAM "assume engineer role" policy
+    - Use most of the same steps from `jumble-admin-policy`
+    - However, paste the ARN from the `jumble-engineer-role` summary (not the admin role's summary)

-3. For each engineer who needs access to your AWS resources (like your Lambda function), create an IAM user
+4. For each engineer who needs access to your AWS resources (like your Lambda function), create an IAM user
+    - Use the same steps from earlier

+5. For each user (including the first IAM user from earlier), add the `jumble-engineer-policy`
-    - Use the same naming convention and access type from your IAM user
+    - In the IAM console, click **"Users"** and choose the IAM user
-    - However, this time:
-        - Add user to group: `jumble-engineer-group`
-        - (Do NOT attach any policies directly, except for the policy that IAM automatically attaches for password changes)
+    - Click **"Add permissions"**
+    - Attach existing policies directly: `jumble-admin-policy`

-4. Have each user set up MFA by following these steps:
+5. Have each user set up MFA by following these steps:
     - Sign in as the IAM user
     - Visit the "switch roles" link for the admin role
     - In the IAM console, click **"Users"** and choose an IAM user